 “Wake up, wake up,” a voice in Tang San’s dreams tells him.
 “With your true self and ceaseless hope, look for the deepest secret in your heart.
 Only when you wake up will you see your true self.
 Only when you wake up will you uncover the concealed truth.
 Go through the honest lies to your innermost thoughts and somewhere far away.
 Maybe you will be reborn.
 Maybe you will fall into the deepest darkness.”

 As the voice presses Tang San to wake up, a series of foreshadowing encounters with what are Soul Beasts has Tang San in the real world frowning in his sleep, hand clenching at his clothes and his body stirring: a black dragon roaring, Tang San wrapped up in wire web cocoon, thick vines snaking about, a gold energy snaking up Tang San’s arm, a smoke monster materialising.
-Amidst all of these encounters, a mysteriousness to Tang San’s hidden strength and suggestion of a darkness within flash before him: the Blue Silver Grass Spirit drawing a fire-like energy as it sits on top of Tang San’s hand, Tang San screaming in pain after one of his arachnid legs coming out of his back gets severed, and his eyes flipping open to reveal black corneas.
+Amidst all of these encounters, a mysteriousness to Tang San’s hidden strength and near failure in his journey to begins a Soul Master: the Blue Silver Grass Spirit drawing a fire-like energy as it sits on top of Tang San’s hand, Tang San screaming in pain after one of his arachnid legs coming out of his back gets severed, and his eyes flipping open to reveal black corneas.